CodingMatrix/ST2-plugin-Insert-File-Here/README.md

 ST2-plugin-Insert-File-Here
 ===========================

 This is a plugin for Sublime Text 2 (OSX Mountain Lion) that inserts the contents of a file / template (e.g., *.txt, *.tex, etc.) at the current caret position.
+The form files need to be LF endings, not CR, and I used UTF-8 encoding in my testing.

 It is an unofficial modification of https://github.com/mneuhaus/SublimeFileTemplates